 Dive experience: It is highly recommend that guests have at the very least 50 dives logged and have an advanced certification.
 But often times it also depends on how comfortable they are in the water.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, transfers to the boat from local airport and hotels, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max number of 5 divers per guide), tanks, weights and weightbelts, shore visit and topside scenic tours.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, transfers to the boat from local airport and hotels, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max number of 5 divers per guide), tanks, weights and weightbelts, shore visit and topside scenic tours, all taxes.

 How to get there: Raja Ampat: Pearl of Papua's liveaboard cruises normally depart from Sorong in West Papua.
 You can fly directly to Sorong from Jakarta, Ujung Pandang (Makassar) and Manado.
 From Bali there are convenient connections via Ujung Pandang (Makassar) and Manado.
 We will help you arrange return domestic flights between Bali or Jakarta and the port of departure.
 Cenderawasih Bay: Fly direct to the port of Manokwari (from Jakarta or via Makassar or Sorong), the port of Nabire (via Ambon or Manokwari) or the port of Biak (via Makassar).

 Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin or pay a supplement of 50% of the published price per night.

 The Pearl of Papua has 7 cabins with en-suite private bathrooms.
 There are 2 Trevally (Deluxe) twin or double bed cabins, and 2 Seaview (Luzury) twin or double bed cabins on the upper deck with large seaview windows.
 On the lower deck there are 4 Seahorse (Standard) twin bunk bed cabins and 1 Manta (Master Suite) 3-share double/twin bed cabin, all with portholes for natural lighting.
 All beds are 2m long.

 All the cabins have: